ghodkekrishna/translation-bundle/README.md

 ## Usage

-A little example of how to translate your first string with yandex API, we'll assume that you've set up the configuration correctly:
+Below is a brief demonstration illustrating the process of translating your initial string using the Yandex API.
+It is presumed that the configuration has been appropriately established:

     <?php